Frequently Asked Questions

 Do I need my own computer, printer, or printer paper?

 If able, it is recommended that each student brings their own computer.
-There are three computers and three printers available for student use.
-Students are required to supply their own printer paper.
+There are also three computers and three printers available for student use.

 Can I leave SF and/or host visitors?